balena-io/balena-cli/INSTALL-LINUX.md

    * `balena version` - should print the CLI's version
    * `balena help` - should print a list of available commands

-To update the balena CLI to a new version, download a new release zip file and replace the previous installation folder.
+To update the balena CLI to a new version, download a new release tar.gz file and replace the previous installation folder.
 To uninstall, simply delete the folder and edit the PATH environment variable as described above.